NadineSierra

 Season Highlights

-Romeo et Juliette (Juliette)
+Romeo and Juliette (Juliette)

 Rigoletto (Gilda)